mrhatch97/tensorflow-msk-acquisition/README.md

 relevant signal characteristics (phase, frequency, and time offsets, and signal-to-noise ratio, as well as the symbol rate).
 20% of the scenarios contain only noise, to train the model to detect signal absence.
-The remaining 80% contain a uniform distribution of 7 symbol rates, with randomly generated phase offsets, time offsets, and a signal-to-noise ratio between -1 dB and 25 dB.
+The remaining 80% contain a uniform distribution of 7 symbol rates, with randomly generated phase offsets, time offsets, frequency offsets between -1600 and 1600 Hz, and a signal-to-noise ratio between -1 dB and 25 dB.
 These parameters can be tuned in `generate_example.m` as desired.

 This data set assumes the signal is received over an AWGN channel, e.g. a satellite downlink.
 Due to resampling, the signal is lowpass-filtered, which causes the time series to distort slightly, but the primary